Which study method works best: flashcards, mind maps, or audio notes?

 Ever sat down to study and thought, "I don’t know where to start?"

-The truth is, the best study strategy depends on how you learn, and what you’re learning.
+The truth is, the best study strategy depends on what you’re learning.
 Flashcards, mind maps and auditory notes are the most popular and effective tools.
 But each works in a slightly different way.

 Let’s figure out which one works best for you.